MicrosoftEdge/WebView2Feedback/FindOnPage.md

   [propput] HRESULT ShouldHighlightAllMatches([in] BOOL value);

-  /// Gets the `SuppressDefaultDialog` property.
+  /// Gets the `SuppressDefaultFindDialog` property.
   // MSOWNERS: core (maxwellmyers@microsoft.com)
-  [propget] HRESULT SuppressDefaultDialog([out, retval] BOOL* value);
+  [propget] HRESULT SuppressDefaultFindDialog([out, retval] BOOL* value);

   /// Checks if a custom user interface is desired by the end developer.
 Returns TRUE if using a custom UI, FALSE if using the default.
   // MSOWNERS: core (maxwellmyers@microsoft.com)
-  [propput] HRESULT SuppressDefaultDialog([in] BOOL value);
+  [propput] HRESULT SuppressDefaultFindDialog([in] BOOL value);

-  /// Adds an event handler for the `FindActiveMatchIndexChanged` event.
+  /// Adds an event handler for the `ActiveMatchIndexChanged` event.
   /// Registers an event handler for the ActiveMatchIndexChanged event.
 This event is raised when the index of the currently active match changes.
 This can happen when the user navigates to a different match or when the active match is changed programmatically.
 The parameter is the event handler to be added.
 Returns a token representing the added event handler.
 This token can be used to unregister the event handler.
   // MSOWNERS: core (maxwellmyers@microsoft.com)
-  HRESULT add_FindActiveMatchIndexChanged(
+  HRESULT add_ActiveMatchIndexChanged(
-      [in] ICoreWebView2StagingFindActiveMatchIndexChangedEventHandler* eventHandler,
+      [in] ICoreWebView2StagingActiveMatchIndexChangedEventHandler* eventHandler,
       [out] EventRegistrationToken* token);

-  /// Removes an event handler previously added with `add_FindActiveMatchIndexChanged`.
+  /// Removes an event handler previously added with `add_ActiveMatchIndexChanged`.
   // MSOWNERS: core (maxwellmyers@microsoft.com)
-  HRESULT remove_FindActiveMatchIndexChanged(
+  HRESULT remove_ActiveMatchIndexChanged(
       [in] EventRegistrationToken token);

-  /// Adds an event handler for the `FindMatchCountChanged` event.
+  /// Adds an event handler for the `MatchCountChanged` event.
   /// Registers an event handler for the MatchCountChanged event.
-This event is raised when the total count of matches in the document changes due to a new search operation or changes in the document.
+This event is raised when the total count of matches in the document changes due to a new find operation or changes in the document.
 The parameter is the event handler to be added.
 Returns a token representing the added event handler.
 This token can be used to unregister the event handler.
   // MSOWNERS: core (maxwellmyers@microsoft.com)
-  HRESULT add_FindMatchCountChanged(
+  HRESULT add_MatchCountChanged(
-      [in] ICoreWebView2StagingFindMatchCountChangedEventHandler* eventHandler,
+      [in] ICoreWebView2StagingMatchCountChangedEventHandler* eventHandler,
       [out] EventRegistrationToken* token);

-  /// Removes an event handler previously added with `add_FindMatchCountChanged`.
+  /// Removes an event handler previously added with `add_MatchCountChanged`.
   // MSOWNERS: core (maxwellmyers@microsoft.com)
-  HRESULT remove_FindMatchCountChanged(
+  HRESULT remove_MatchCountChanged(
       [in] EventRegistrationToken token);

-  /// Initiates a search using the specified configuration.
+  /// Initiates a find using the specified configuration.
-  /// Displays the Find bar and starts the search operation.
-If a search was already ongoing, it will be stopped and replaced with this new instance.
+  /// Displays the Find bar and starts the find operation.
+If a find session was already ongoing, it will be stopped and replaced with this new instance.
-  /// If called with an empty string, the Find bar is displayed but no search occurs.
-Changing the configuration object after initiation won't affect the ongoing search.
+  /// If called with an empty string, the Find bar is displayed but no finding occurs.
+Changing the configuration object after initiation won't affect the ongoing find session.
-  /// To change the ongoing search, StartFind must be called again with a new or modified configuration object.
+  /// To change the ongoing find session, StartFind must be called again with a new or modified configuration object.
-  /// This method is primarily designed for HTML document searches.
+  /// This method is primarily designed for HTML document queries.
   // MSOWNERS: core (maxwellmyers@microsoft.com)
   HRESULT StartFind(
       [in] ICoreWebView2StagingFindConfiguration* configuration